ewha-mmai/trus/README.md

 # 🙅🏻 Erasing Your Voice Before It’s Heard: Training-free Speaker Unlearning for Zero-shot Text-to-Speech

-This repository contains the official implementation of **Trus**, a training-free inference-time steering method for erasing **speaker idenentity** zero-shot TTS models such as *F5-TTS*.
+This repository contains the official implementation of **Trus**, a training-free inference-time steering method for erasing **speaker idenentity** zero-shot TTS models.

 <br>
 <br>